 Our Mission is "People Caring for People."
 We believe that our residents deserve the best.
 Our best is built upon a foundation of the four pillars of Respect, Integrity, Stewardship, and Compassion.
 We hope that your visit will be pleasant and informative.

-We are very fortunate to be located in a peaceful rural setting just outside of the small town of Adams, Nebraska.
+We are located in a peaceful rural setting just outside the small town of Adams, Nebraska.
 This small town has many services to offer.
-Adams has your typical bank, post office and grocery store, but we also have a pharmacy, medical clinic, dentist, massuese, chiropracter, and attorney office.
-You really need to visit our community to get a feel for how connected and caring we are...that feeling continues as you walk in the doors of Gold Crest.
+Adams has your typical bank, post office and grocery store, but also has a pharmacy, medical clinic, dentist, massuese, chiropracter, and attorney office.
+When you visit our community, you get a feel for how connected and caring we are...that feeling continues as you walk in the doors of Gold Crest.

 Our Front Entrance

 History of Gold Crest

 Gold Crest Retirement Center was founded on the principles of hard work, dedication, and faith.
 When pioneers James B. and Salatheil Coffman, born in Mt.
 Morris, Illinois, came to Nebraska to farm in 1881, they had to have faith that the land would provide for them.
 Salatheil and his wife, Lillie, lived on a farm southwest of Adams until 1909 when they moved to Lincoln.
 Together, they raised two daughters, Marian and Bessie.
 Bessie would marry in 1921 to George Coffman.
 They lived in Lincoln all of their married lives, but the Adams community left an impression that could not be forgotten.